-Additionally, please include the phone number of the candidate, or a relative/friend of the candidate who has contact with, or personal knowledge of the whereabouts of, the candidate is needed in order to submit a nomination.
+Additionally, please include the phone number of the candidate, or a relative/friend of the candidate who has contact with, or personal knowledge of the whereabouts of, the candidate if needed in order to submit a nomination.

 - Candidates for the Wall of Distinction must be recommended by members of the greater School District community including: Hastings, West Monroe, Constantia, Cleveland, Brewerton and Central Square.
+No self nominations please.